KimthinaLy/Pattern-and-Software-Design/Behavioral-Patterns/README.md

 # 🔄 Behavioral Patterns

-Focus on how objects communicate and interact, making systems more flexible and easier to manage.
+Behavioral Patterns - Focus on how objects communicate and interact, making systems more flexible and easier to manage.

 - [Chain-of-Responsibility](Chain-of-Responsibility)
 - [Command](Command)